 Figuring out how many backlinks you need to rank for a specific keyword can be tough.

-The industry-standard tools, Ahrefs and Majestic, have good insights for this.
+The industry-standard tools, Ahrefs and Majestic, have good insights for this, especially because you can filter data and see information from only one page.
 But it takes a lot of exporting data and then manual spreadsheet work.
-It’s time consuming.
+It’s time-consuming.

 SEOjet is my favorite tool for helping to analyze backlink data.
 You sync it with your Ahrefs or Majestic account, tell it the keywords that you want to rank for, and let it do the work.